JASchilz/RoverMUD/README.md

 * Merge character and mob.
 * More architectural refactor to be completed.
-* Move away from pickle for storage.
+* Move from pickle to sqlite for storage.
 * Comments.

 ### Later To-Do